16 Lovers Lane

 16 Lovers Lane is the sixth studio album by Australian indie rock group the Go-Betweens, released in 1988 by Beggars Banquet Records.
 Prior to the recording of the album, longtime bassist Robert Vickers left the band when the other group members decided to return to Australia after having spent several years in London, England; he was replaced by John Willsteed.
 The album was recorded at Studios 301 in Sydney, between Christmas 1987 and Autumn 1988.

 16 Lovers Lane was the final release from the original version of the band.
-The Go-Betweens broke up in 1989 and would produce no other material until Grant McLennan and Robert Forster reformed the band, with a completely different line-up, in 2000.
+The Go-Betweens broke up in 1989 and would produce no other material until Grant McLennan and Robert Forster reformed the band, with a new line-up, in 2000.

 Details

 In late 1987, the band relocated from the UK to Sydney.
 The relationship between guitarist Robert Forster and drummer Lindy Morrison had ended, whilst singer Grant McLennan and violinist Amanda Brown became more involved.
 Upon their return to Australia, the band added John Willsteed on bass and began preparing their sixth album.

 The recording process for 16 Lovers Lane was different to previous releases.
 Between December 1987 and January 1988, McLennan and Forster began an intense songwriting process.
 They demoed all the songs in advance and then presented them to the producer and their bandmates, leaving less room for improvisation.
 McLennan stated: "We really sat down for the first time in years and wrote together in the sense that anything new we'd come up with the night before we'd go through and rearrange and discard or put it into something else.
 Our normal method was to write separately and the spend two weeks together, familiarising ourselves with each others songs and suggesting things.
 So this way was a completely different process and it was due to trying to get back to what started the band – closeness."

 McLennan said the band was also affected by moving back to Australia.
 "We'd spent five years in London—blackness, darkness, greyness and poverty—and suddenly for some reason we seemed to have more money in Sydney, and we all had places to live and being in a city where after five years we can go to the beach in ten minutes."
 Forster agreed saying it brought on "a burst of energy, a burst of songs".